Git-Student1/Panorama/README.md

 The requirements are very hard to meet, so this is a very niche panorama creation program.

 The Images must be taken by a camera that is rotating automatically on an arm.
 It might take many hours to produce a full 360° panorama and the area must be completely undistured and unchanged during this process to get a good panorama.

+Also, add a .env file with the property path_to_image_folder and give it a value.